hdorgeval/playwright-fluent/README.md

 await p.expectThatSelector(selector).hasText('foobar-2');
 ```

-This packgage provides also a way to write tests as functional components called `Story`:

 # Usage with Stories

+This packgage provides a way to write tests as functional components called `Story`:

 `stories.ts`